reymon359/how-to-live/advices/Drink enough water/index.md

 ---
 # Drink enough water

-This one sounds simple, however not drinking enough water can cause a lot of illness and issues.
+This one sounds simple, however, not drinking enough water can cause many illnesses and health issues.

-Is just about taking care of yourself and your body.
+Take care of yourself and your body.

-Try to have always some water near you.
+Try to have always some water around you.

 Always listening to your body when you are thirsty and drink.